FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving: Introduction

 To assess if current methods are able to deal with these real world challenges, we benchmark on FedDrive the main state-of-the-art federated learning algorithms FedAvg~\cite{mcmahan2017communication}, SiloBN~\cite{SiloBN}, FedBN~\cite{FedBN}, and different server optimizers~\cite{hsu2019measuring, server_optim}.
 Moreover, in order to deal with the domain shift, we combine them with style-transfer methods \cite{FFDG, lab} to obtain a model capable of effectively generalizing on unseen domains.

-To summarize, our main contributions are the following: \begin{enumerate} \item We introduce FedDrive, the first benchmark for FL in Semantic Segmentation applied to autonomous driving, focusing on the real world challenges of statistical heterogeneity and domain generalization. \item We compare state-of-the-art federate learning methods and combine them with style transfer techniques to improve their generalization. \item We show the importance of using the correct clients' statistics when dealing with different domains and that style transfer techniques improve the performance on unseen domains, proving to be a solid baseline for future research in federated semantic segmentation. \item The code and benchmark will be made public and updated regularly to foster research. \end{enumerate}
+To summarize, our main contributions are the following: \begin{enumerate} \item We introduce FedDrive, the first benchmark for FL in Semantic Segmentation applied to autonomous driving, focusing on the real world challenges of statistical heterogeneity and domain generalization. \item We compare state-of-the-art federate learning methods and combine them with style transfer techniques to improve their generalization. \item We show the importance of using the correct clients' statistics when dealing with different domains and that style transfer techniques improve the performance on unseen domains, proving to be a solid baseline for future research in federated semantic segmentation. \end{enumerate}